code-not-found/code-not-found.github.io/_posts/cxf/2014-09-21-jaxws-cxf-log-request-response-soap-messages-logback.md

 # Testing

 Testing of the service is done using two unit and one integration test case.
-For the unit test cases the requester and provider are created without Spring (using `JaxWsServerFactoryBean` and `JaxWsProxyFactoryBean`), as such the logging interceptor and feature need to be added programmatically as shown below.
+For the unit test cases, the requester and provider are created without Spring (using `JaxWsServerFactoryBean` and `JaxWsProxyFactoryBean`), as such the logging interceptor and feature need to be added programmatically as shown below.

 ``` java
 package com.codenotfound.soap.http.cxf;